tealamore/tealamore.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
-permalink: /about/
+cover-img: /assets/img/mark-basarab-1OtUkD_8svc-unsplash.jpg
+share-img: /assets/img/mark-basarab-1OtUkD_8svc-unsplash.jpg
 ---

-As you can see from the bar above, my name is Brad.
-I am a full-stack consultant.
+As you can see from the bar above, my name is Brad and I'm a full-stack consultant.

 ### Contact me